chiarab3/Folders-synchronization/README.md

 # Folders-synchronization

 The program folders_synchronization.py is written in Python and synchronizes two folders, the source and the replica.
 The synchronization is one-way, meaning that the replica folder is updated to match the source folder, but not vice versa.
 The synchronization is performed periodically and the file operations are logged to a file and to the console.

-The program works by first getting a list of all files and directories in the source folder.
-It then creates a dictionary to store the MD5 checksums of all files in the source folder.
+- Folder Synchronization: Compares files in the source and replica folders, copying new or modified files from the source to the replica folder.

+- Logging: Logs synchronization activities to a specified log file, including file updates, copies, and removals.

+- Checksum-based Comparison: Utilizes MD5 checksums to efficiently determine if a file needs to be updated in the replica folder.

+- Periodic Synchronization: Synchronizes the folders at regular intervals, specified by the user.

+# Code structure

+The script is organized as follows:

+* log(message, log_file): Function to log messages to the console and a log file.

+* sync_folders(source_folder, replica_folder, log_file): Function to synchronize the folders and log activities.

+* main(source_folder, replica_folder, sync_interval, log_file): Function to start periodic synchronization.

+* The main block of code initiates the script, parses command-line arguments, and calls the main function to start synchronization.

 # Usage:

 python folders_synchronization.py <source_folder> <replica_folder> <sync_interval> <log_file>

-Arguments:
+Command-line Arguments:

     source_folder: The path to the source folder.
     replica_folder: The path to the replica folder.